aberardinelli/switchlubeguide/README.md

 1. A small-tipped instrument to spread the lube
     1. I use size 0 and 3/0 regular paintbrushes you can get at any art store.
 1. Something to open the switches
-    1. There are things called switch openers specifically designed to open the two main types of mechanical keyboard switches, but you could also use tweezers or a small flathead screwdriver.
+    1. There are things called switch openers specifically designed to open the two main types of MX-compatible mechanical keyboard switches, but you could also use tweezers or a small flathead screwdriver.
 Some people have even said they open it using their fingernails, but that sounds unnecessarily painful/tedious to me.
 1. A comfortable, well lit area

 Here are some other (optional) helpful tools:
 1. Tweezers.
 I prefer ones with angled (not pointed) ends for keyboard work.
 In this context, they're really helpful for holding, separating, and placing springs, stems, and films.
 1. Something to hold your disassembled switch parts
     1. There are things called "lube stations" that are sold on lots of keyboard shops and etsy shops.
 I have a nice wooden one I bought and like to use.
-But a lot of people use small plates and bowls to hold like-pieces while they're working.
+But a lot of people use small plates and bowls to hold the components while they're working.
 You could even just have piles on a clean desk tbh.
     1. If you're going to bag-lube or tub-lube any pieces (more on what that means below) then you need a small seal-able plastic bag and/or a small plastic container with a lid.
 1. A "gripping" tool to hold your stems while you lube them.
 There are 4-prong holders, there are lead pencil holders, there are probably other kinds of holders that would work.
 Sold in most keyboard shops.
 1. Switch films.
 If the top of the switch housing feels loose when attached to the bottom, with a lot of wiggle from side to side, OR if the stem wobbles a lot in a vertical or horizontal direction inside the top of the housing, your switches might benefit from switch films.
 These are little foam or plastic frames that go in between the top and the bottom housing to get a tighter fit.
 1. Multiple types of lube.
-Some people different lube for the springs than the rest of the switch, different lube for stabs vs switches, or different lubes for different types of switches.
+Some people use different lube for the springs than the rest of the switch, different lube for stabs vs switches, or different lubes for different types of switches.
 This is optional, but if you aren't sure what you like, the best way to find out what you like is to try different types for yourself.
 We who are experienced can make recommendations, but like everything else in this hobby, the "perfect" switch lubing always comes down to personal preference.

 ## What kind of lube should I buy?

 First, I've heard people say "I don't want to buy real lube, can I use X to lube my switches?"
 The answer is NO.  No butter.
 No olive oil.
 No vegetable oil.
 No spray lube.
 No vaseline.
+No WD-40.
 You are trying to lubricate plastic-on-plastic and metal-on-plastic connections.
 You need to avoid anything that corrodes metal or melts plastic over time.

 Here are the most commonly recommended lubes for mechanical keyboard switches:
 * Krytox 205g0